 This is a two hour class for divorcing parents to help them understand the new relationship they have with each other and with their children.
 The purpose of this class is to help families who have been or who are in the process of being divided by divorce to survive and to raise healthier, happier children.

-This class meets the Arkansas requirements for parenting classes or mediation
+This class meets the Arkansas requirements for

 Although only parents are usually required to attend these classes, we've found that it can be helpful if other family members, such as grandparents or stepparents, attend also so they can help in the development of the new family structure.

 Divorcing couples may attend together or separately.
 If possible, attending together often helps avoid questions and confusion later on.
 Use your own discretion.

 A NOTE FROM YOUR TEACHER, BOB COLLINS: